Optical Response of Graphene Quantum Dots in the Visible Spectrum: A Combined DFT-QED Approach: Abstract

 Figure \ref{figura2}a shows the fitted $F(\omega)$ curve obtained from the numerical data for a perturbation along the $y$ direction (horizontal in inset of Figure \ref{figura1}a).
 Figures showing the fitting for the other perturbation directions, $x$ and $z$, are provided in the Supp.
 Inf., Sec.
 4. The calculated decay rates, dipole moment transitions, and initial populations are provided in Table \ref{tabla}.

-Using the calculated molecular parameters listed in table \ref{tabla}, we compute the population evolution.
+Using all the fitted parameters and Eq. (\ref{amplitudes3}), we compute the population evolution.
 Figure \ref{figura2}b shows the time evolution of the level populations $|a_1(t)|^2$ and $|a_2(t)|^2$, calculated using the initial conditions $a_1(0)$ and $a_2(0)$ obtained from the fitting model.
 The populations of levels 1 and 2 both decay to zero at long times but exhibit distinct dynamics.
 The decay of population 2 is a superposition of two very near exponentials, one term with a lifetime $\tau_1 = (2\ \Re\, \alpha_1)^{-1} \approx 3.22 \times 10^{-14}$s and another with $\tau_2 = (2\ \Re\, \alpha_2)^{-1} \approx 3.88 \times 10^{-14}$s, making the decay almost exponential.
 In contrast, population 1 undergoes an oscillatory behavior, a feature caused by quantum interference in the spontaneous emission pathways involving level 2.
 Note that the upper level (level 2) is the most populated throughout the dynamics.
 This result agrees with the TDDFT-calculated spectrum for the y-axis perturbation (purple curve in Figure \ref{figura1}a), which is indeed primarily governed by level 2.

 Conversely, when the initial perturbation is along the $x$-axis, the spontaneous emission spectrum is governed by level 1, which is both the most populated and the lowest excited level (see Figure S4 in Supp.
 Inf.
 4).
 For the perturbation along the $z$-axis, Table \ref{tabla} shows that the initial population is primarily in level 2, a condition that persists over time (see Figure S5 in Supp.
 Inf.
 4).
 This finding is consistent with the spontaneous emission spectrum, which is governed by level 2 (Figure \ref{figura1}).